taeyo/SignalRStockTick/README.md

 # SignalRStockTick

-This is ASP.NET CORE version of StockTickR sample using Azure SignalR Service
+This is an ASP.NET CORE version of StockTickR sample using Azure SignalR Service. it's private test one.